bl4dylion4ik/car_photo_prediction/README.md

 While tuning the prefiltering procedure, i observed the following:

 - Many of the car images model classified as “beach wagons”. i thus decided to also consider the “beach wagon” index class in imagenet as one of the CAR_IDX.
-- Images showing the front of a car are often assigned a high probability of “grille”, which is the grating at the front of a car used for cooling, so i decided to use “grille” index in CAR_IDX too.
+- Images showing the front of a car are often assigned a high probability of “grille”, which is the grating at the front of a car used for cooling, This assignment is correct but a lot of images with grating at the front of a car represent an open hood of the car and are not very useful for further training of the model.

 #### Overview of the Final Datasets